crowdfavorite-mirrors/wp-wp-filebase/readme.txt

 ﻿=== WP-Filebase Download Manager ===
 Contributors: fabifott
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=wpfilebase%40fabi%2eme&item_name=WP-Filebase&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: filebase, filemanager, file, files, manager, upload, download, downloads, downloadmanager, traffic, widget, filelist, list, thumb, thumbnail, attachment, attachments, category, categories, media, template, ftp, http, mp3, id3
+Tags: filebase, filemanager, file, files, manager, upload, download, downloads, downloadmanager, images, pdf, widget, filelist, list, thumbnails, thumbnail, attachment, attachments, category, categories, media, template, ftp, http, mp3, id3
 Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 0.2.9.23
+Stable tag: 0.2.9.35

-Adds a powerful download manager supporting file categories, downloads counter, widgets, sorted file lists and more to your WordPress blog.
+Adds a powerful download manager including file categories, downloads counter, widgets, sorted file lists and more to your WordPress blog.

 == Description ==

-WP-Filebase is an all-round file manager for Wordpress.
+WP-Filebase is an advanced file manager for Wordpress.
 It keeps files structured in categories, offers a template system to create sortable, paginated file lists and can sideload files from another web site.
 The Plugin is made for easy management of many files and consistent output using templates.

 With WP-Filebase you can...

 *	create dynamic paginated and sortable file lists
+*	restrict downloads for certain user roles
 *	build photo galleries
 *	embed flash (or other formats) videos using a template player
 *	easily publish MP3 and other audio files with automatic ID3 tag detection
-*	restrict downloads for certain user roles
-*	upload files from the front-end via widgets
+*	allow users to upload files from the front-end

-Some more features:
+More features are:

 *	Category / child category / file taxonomy
 *	Automatic thumbnails